Ultrastable jammed sphere packings with a wide range of particle dispersities: Results

-Further examination of the $P(Z_i)$ distributions clarifies the origin of $Z_{\rm J}(\Delta)$'s very-strong protocol-dependence.
-Systems prepared without SWAP and TDOF moves have many ``floaters'' (particles with $Z_i = 0$), and also substantial populations of rattlers with contacts (particles with $1 \leq Z_i \leq 3$).
-Their $P(Z_i)$ increase rapidly with increasing $\Delta$ for all $0 \leq Z_i \leq 2$, and slowly with increasing $\Delta$ for $Z_i = 3$.
-For all $Z_i > 4$, their $P(Z_i)$ decrease monotonically with increasing $\Delta$, consistent with the decreasing $Z_{\rm J}(\Delta)$ shown in panel (a).
-Minimally-mechanically-stable particles with $Z_i = 4 \equiv d+1$ (where $d$ is the spatial dimension \cite{noncohem}) exhibit a qualitatively-different trend; $P(4)$ is nonomonotonic in $\Delta$, peaking at $\Delta \simeq 0.27$.
+\changedforRthree{The origin of $Z_{\rm J}(\Delta)$'s very-strong protocol-dependence is clarified by examining} the probability distributions $P(Z_i)$, i.e.\ the probabilities that a given particle has $Z_i$ contacts. \changedforRthree{Results are shown in Figure \ref{fig:oldfig2b}.} Systems prepared without SWAP and TDOF moves have many ``floaters'' (particles with $Z_i = 0$), and also substantial populations of rattlers with contacts (particles with $1 \leq Z_i \leq 3$).
+Their $P(Z_i)$ increase rapidly with increasing $\Delta$ for all \changedforRone{$0 \leq Z_i \leq 3$}; \otherchanges{similar results were reported in Refs.\ \cite{oquendo20,oquendo22}.} Minimally-mechanically-stable particles with $Z_i = 4 \equiv d+1$ (where $d$ is the spatial dimension \cite{noncohem}) exhibit a qualitatively-different trend; $P(4)$ is nonomonotonic in $\Delta$, peaking at $\Delta \simeq \changedforRone{0.34}$.